opensesamemedia/syncstage-docs/docs/guides/music-collaboration/audio-interfaces.md

     <figure markdown="span">
       ![Step 4](../../assets/guides/lightning-step-4.jpg){ width="300" loading=lazy}
       <figcaption>
-        Check whether the audio interface is receiving power.
-If not, verify that your power supply is connected to a power source.
-If the issue persists, consider revisiting steps 1 to 3.
+        Ensure the audio interface is receiving power.
+If not, verify the power supply is connected to a power source.
+If the issue persists, revisit steps 1 to 3.
       </figcaption>
     </figure>